micmejia/bible-dump/NKJV/1 Kings/1 Kgs 2.md

 ###### 1
-Now the days of David drew near that he should die, and he [^a]charged Solomon his son, saying:
+Now the days of David drew near that he should die, and he charged Solomon his son, saying:

 ###### 2
 "I go the way of all the earth; be strong, therefore, and prove yourself a man.